Take a look at the beta version of dw.com. We're not done yet! Your opinion can help us make it better.

 "I’ve seen a few more hurdles than others," Thioune tells me when we chat after the press conference.
 "The color of my skin might have played a role in not getting over some hurdles but whether or not that's true I don’t know."

-Thioune, born near Osnabrück in the northeast of Germany, loved playing so much that when he first got a chance to play competitive football at youth level he took a step back because he realized he wasn’t having as much fun.
+Thioune, born near Osnabrück in the northwest of Germany, loved playing so much that when he first got a chance to play competitive football at youth level he took a step back because he realized he wasn’t having as much fun.
 Having rediscovered it, he made his way through the amateur leagues (not an academy) before eventually enjoy a solid professional career that included over 100 games in the second division.

 Thioune was promoted from the youth coaching ranks to head coach of Osnabrück's third division side early last season